Organophosphine

 Organophosphines are organophosphorus compounds with the formula PR_{n}H_{3−n}, where R is an organic substituent.
 These compounds can be classified according to the value of n: primary phosphines (n = 1), secondary phosphines (n = 2), tertiary phosphines (n = 3).
 All adopt pyramidal structures.
 Organophosphines are generally colorless, lipophilic liquids or solids.
 The parent of the organophosphines is phosphine (PH_{3}).

 1° vs 2° vs 3° phosphines

 Organophophines are classified according to the number of organic substituents.

 Primary phosphines

-Primary (1°) phosphines, with the formula RPH_{2}, in principle are derived by alkylation of phosphine.
+Primary (1°) phosphines, with the formula RPH_{2}, in principle are derived by alkylation (or other organic substitution) of phosphine.
 Some simple alkyl derivatives such as methylphosphine (CH_{3}PH_{2}) can be prepared by alkylation of phosphine in the presence of base: